 Why What We Need and Want Should Encourage All Of Us

-Such access might have meant the politicians we now look to for answers would have a more certain plan.
-For us, we understand more than ever that we should look to ourselves and to each other for answers.
-We want to prosper, to help each other prosper and to be enabled to prosper by our institutions, not served-to in ways that don’t hold meaning for us.
+Such access might have meant the politicians we criticise for a lack of answers would have a more certain plan.
+For us, and I mean all of us, we understand more than ever that we should take more responsibility and diligence in disseminating and sharing information, and look to ourselves and to each other for answers.
+We want to prosper, to help each other prosper and to be enabled to prosper by our institutions, not ignored or served-to in ways that don’t hold meaning for us.

 Today and tomorrow, deep understanding is needed to heal wounds, bridge divides and counteract the disenfranchisement of the public from each other, and the services, institutions, professionals and the state that should enable robust communities and better futures, but are often seen as under threat and under influences that work to dismantle this.

 The public may find it easier to turn away from those with different views, but I would implore everyone to be patient, to listen and to share views.
-Whichever side of the Atlantic you’re on.
+Whichever ‘side’ of ‘us’ and ‘them’, or whicever side of the Atlantic you’re on.